How to make Power Query load CSV files faster

 Someone reviews the changes, both in Git diff and in a Dev workspace.

-The branch is merged back into
+The branch is merged back into dev or main.

 This keeps work clean and predictable.